bioaerosol/sylva-dataportal-backend/README.md

 - `devices`: Comma-separated list of devices to take into account.
 Defaults to "all"

 **Response:**
-302 with link to workspace object
+201 with created workspace object

 #### Workspace
 **URL:** `/workspace/:id`